pagakarthik/kpaga/index.md

 You can use the [editor on GitHub](https://github.com/pagakarthik/karthikpaga.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
 [website][http://pagakarthik.github.io/kpaga]

+![Images have anclamation mark to the left of the square backets][https://octodex.github.com/images/yaktocat.png]

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown